ispc/ispc/docs/ispc_for_xe.rst

   set to 100000, but can be lowered (for example for testing) using this environmental variable.
   Please note that the limit cannot be set to more than 100000.
 If a greater value is provided, the ``ISPCRT`` will set the limit to the default value and display a warning message.

+Also you can use ``ISPCRTModuleOptions`` structure to pass specific options to GPU module.
+Currently we support only one setting - ``stackSize`` which determines the stack size in VC backend.
+The default value is 8192.

 Compiling and Running Simple ISPC Program
 =========================================